Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Details on Datasets and Setup of Main Experiments

-In the main paper, we report adversarial group calibration in right plot of Figure~\ref{fig:demo}, bottom row of Figure~\ref{fig:uci_plots}, and bottom row of Figure~\ref{fig:fusion_plots}.
 The procedure in which we measure adversarial group calibration is the following.
 For a given test set, we scale group size between $1\%$ and $100\%$ of the full test set size, in 10 equi-spaced intervals, and for each group size, we draw 20 random groups from the test set and record the worst calibration incurred across these 20 random groups.
+This is also the method used by \citet{zhao2020individual} to measure adversarial group calibration.